-19.7 Action on Complaints
+19.7 Action on Valid Complaints

-If the majority of the Commission determines they were unable to find adequate evidence demonstrating non-conformity with one or more specific Standards, the program shall be notified within 10 business days, concluding the Commission's evaluation.

-If the majority of the Commission determines that a complaint is valid and indicates nonconformity with one or more specific Standards, the program shall be notified within 10 business days.
+If the Commission determines that a complaint is valid and indicates non-conformity with one or more specific standards, the program shall be notified within two weeks.

 The record and decision shall be placed on file for consideration along with other materials at the next review of annual reports or reaccreditation process, whichever occurs first.
 That information will be considered only as a part of the Commission's regular review of a program's accreditation status.

-19.8 If COPRA believes the non-conformity significantly jeopardizes the quality of students' educational experiences at an accredited institution, COPRA can proceed with an immediate evaluation, meaning the program would enter the review cycle early to verify whether the program is out of conformance, rather than awaiting the next scheduled review.
+19.8 If, on receipt of the complaint, the Chair of COPRA believes the issue significantly jeopardizes the quality of students' educational experiences at an accredited institution, COPRA can proceed with an immediate evaluation, rather than awaiting the next scheduled annual review.